Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Suppose if we chose the root module as the merging module, then

 - To generate JaCoCo-compatible XML report, call `:koverXmlReport` Gradle task
-- To generate HTML report, call `:koverHtmlReport` Gradle task
+- To generate an HTML report, call `:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:koverVerify` Gradle task
 - To generate binary report in IC format, call `:koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLog` Gradle task

 If a module with the path `:foo` was selected as the merging module, then you will need to call commands like `:foo:koverXmlReport`, etc.

+Running one of these tasks automatically triggers the launch of all test tasks from merging module and the modules specified in it as `kover` dependencies.

 It is recommended to use only full path commands since short names like `koverXmlReport` will run all tests in all projects, even if they are not specified as `kover` dependencies.

-Running one of these tasks automatically triggers the launch of all test tasks from merging module and the modules specified in it as `kover` dependencies.

 To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponding project](#exclusion-of-test-tasks).
 Exclusion of specific classes or annotations can be configured through [report filtering](#filtering-reports).